psmichalek/go-find/README.md

 # Go-Find
 Simple module for doing a basic text search in files on your file system.
 I created this to have an easy way to search through our legacy code base and locate what files and lines in those files had certain text strings.
 I know there are real tools that do this but it was a chance to experimen a bit with Node.js and using Javascript for the task.
-It works great, I use it a lot :)
+It works great, I use it a lot :) I published it to the NPM registry as well so you can do an **npm install go-find** as well as clone this repo.

 Upon calling the run() method it will output the list of file containing the matches on the search text into a specified file.
 Also here is the finder script that will call go-find with some prompts on the command line to do the text search for you.